VERY spicy for a nonspiced rum.

 Cigars: Nothing too heavy.
 Something with a natural wrapper that is relatively simple so it doesn’t compete with the rum.

-Bottle/Packaging: Clyndrical heavy bottomed clear glass bottle with rectangular label with vertical orientation .
-Black neckwrap with palm wrap and real cork closure.
+Bottle/Packaging: Cylindrical heavy bottomed clear glass bottle with a rectangular label with vertical orientation.
+Black neck wrap with palm wrap and real cork closure.
 Thankfully it does not have the South American anti-refill device fitted in the neck of the bottle unlike some of its competitors.

-Final Thoughts: A nicely done and for a spiced rum, a understated and nicely done expression.
-However I find it rather disingenuous that they are not saying this is a spiced rum- bordering on false advertising.
+Final Thoughts: A nicely done and for a spiced rum, an understated and nicely done expression.
+However, I find it rather disingenuous that they are not saying this is a spiced rum- bordering on false advertising.
 Most definitely spiced and additives.
 But nice for all that – just state it and let people know what they are in for.